telerik/reporting-docs/report-items/table-crosstab-list/get-started.md

 	1. We may leave the top header row that displays the year for the orders empty in the new column.
 The second header we may name `Line Grand Total` as this would be the overall total for all years.

-	1. Copy and Paste the Expression from the previous column `Line Total `.
+	1. Copy and Paste the Expression from the previous column `Line Total`.
 Note that when you preview the report it displays the correct Grand Total as the context for executing the Expression is not limited by year.

 	1. Lets do some final adjustments like

-		* renaming _Product Name_ to `Products Line Count` that actually shows how many products from the line we have had
+		* renaming _Product Name_ to `Products Line Count`, since it actually shows how many products we have had from each line

 		* increasing some column widths to accommodate all the content

-		* applying background color to the Grand Totals to distinguish them easier
+		* applying a background color to the Grand Totals to distinguish them easier

 The expected result is displayed in the beginning of our guide.